 So in this case, I'm going to use 0.39 for my p, and sometimes you'll see that written as p sub-0 and q sub-0 0.
 That's another way of indicating population proportion.
 And then the compliment to 39% would be 61%, because they have to add up to 1, or to 100.

 And my sample size hasn't changed.
 It's still 523 students who were surveyed.
 We're going to take the square root, and our standard error is 0.021.

 I hope this lesson was helpful in calculating standard error, and also helpful in practicing identifying which formula to use, based on the information you were given for these three formulas.

-The standard deviation of a sample statistic.
+The standard deviation of the sampling distribution of sample means distribution.